obonaventure/cnp3/book/network/network.rst

    Hot and cold potato routing

-With the fifth step of the BGP decision process, a router will always prefer to use a route learned over an `eBGP session` compared to a route learned over an `iBGP session`.
-Thus, router `R6` (resp. `R7`)  will prefer to use the route via router `R2` (resp. `R3`) to reach prefix `1.0.0.0/8`.
+With the fifth step of the BGP decision process, a router always prefers to use a route learned over an `eBGP session` compared to a route learned over an `iBGP session`.
+Thus, router `R6` (resp. `R7`)  prefers to use the route via router `R2` (resp. `R3`) to reach prefix `1.0.0.0/8`.

 The sixth step of the BGP decision process takes into account the distance, measured as the length of the shortest intradomain path, between a BGP router and the BGP nexthop for routes learned over `iBGP sessions`.
 This rule is used on router `R8` in the example above.
 This router has received two routes towards `1.0.0.0/8`:

  - `1.0.0.0/8` via `R7` that is at a distance of `1` from `R8`
  - `1.0.0.0/8` via `R6` that is at a distance of `50` from `R8`

-The first route, via `R7` is the one that router `R8` will prefer as this is the route that will minimise the cost of forwarding packets inside `AS1` before sending them to `AS2`.
+The first route, via `R7` is the one that router `R8` prefers as this is the route that minimises the cost of forwarding packets inside `AS1` before sending them to `AS2`.

 `Hot potato routing` allows `AS1` to minimise the cost of forwarding packets towards `AS2`.
 However, there are situations where this is not desirable.
 For example, assume that `AS1` and `AS2` are domains with routers on both the East and the West coast of the US.
 In these two domains, the high metric associated to links `R6-R8` and `R0-R2` correspond to the cost of forwarding a packet across the USA.
 If `AS2` is a customer that pays `AS1`, it would prefer to received the packets destined to `1.0.0.0/8` via the `R2-R6` link instead of the `R7-R3` link.
 This is the objective of `cold potato routing`.